 Jojoba Oil

-The use of the word ‘oil’ is very misleading because in actual fact jojoba oil is a wax.
+The use of the word ‘oil’ is very misleading because actually jojoba oil is a wax.
 It is naturally anti-microbial and adding it to this reusable wax cloth recipe will create a much more flexible wrap that won’t crack.

 Pine Resin